Ted Yoho: Gun policy

 Yoho has stated that "the right to bear arms is a birthright and should never be threatened".

 Yoho is a gun owner.
 He supports concealed carry laws and carries his gun with him when at home in Florida.
 Yoho has compared carrying a gun to carrying a cell phone in one's pocket.
 He says "I have the right to protect myself", regarding concealed carry and "I feel like I have a very good aim.
 My wife is better".
 He has co-sponsored bills to allow lawmakers to carry guns at the US Capitol and additional bills to allow individuals to carry guns nationwide, regardless of state law.
 In 2012, Yoho stated, "I am proud to say I hold an A rating from the NRA".
 In 2015 and 2016, Yoho accepted US$1,000 in direct campaign contributions from the National Rifle Association's Political Victory Fund; from 2012 to 2018, his total is US$4,000 from NRA sources.

 In March 2017, Yoho voted in favor of the Veterans Second Amendment Protection Act, which would have allowed veterans who are considered "mentally incompetent" to purchase ammunition and firearms unless declared a danger by a judge.
 The measure passed the House of Representatives, but ultimately stalled in the Senate.
 Yoho was one of the original co-sponsors of H.J.Res.40, which successfully used the Congressional Review Act to block implementation of an Obama-era amendment to the NICS Improvement Amendments Act of 2007 that was aimed at preventing the mentally-infirm from legally purchasing firearms.

 LGBT rights

 Yoho has a "0" rating from the Human Rights Campaign, indicating an anti-LGBT voting history.

 Abortion

-Yoho is anti-choice.
+Yoho is pro-life.
 He believes there should be strict protection laws for fetuses.
 He has described abortion as a "hideous practice" which "needs to stop".